matthewdeaves/willow/DeveloperGuide.md

 ## Google Cloud Translate API Integration

-Willow CMS leverages Googles Cloud Translate API through a set of specialized classes.
-These classes are designed to facilitate various tranlsation features and can be extended or customized to build further integrations.
+Willow CMS leverages Googles Cloud Translate API through a specialized class.
+This classes are designed to facilitate various tranlsation features and can be extended or customized to build further integrations.
 Here's an overview of the key classes:

 ### 1. GoogleApiService
 **Location**: `src/Service/Api/Google/GoogleApiService.php`